CyVerse-learning-materials/foss-2019/CyVerse/intro_to_cyverse.rst

     - Change your CyVerse subscriptions

 Manage access to CyVerse platforms/services
-    Some CyVerse services (such as Atmosphere) have additional restrictions and access must be 'turned on'.
+    - Some CyVerse services (such as Atmosphere) have additional restrictions and access must be 'turned on'.

+Manage workshops you've attended or hosted

+Access 'Powered by CyVerse' projects

 User portal forms
     - Request a Data Store allocation increase
     - Request a community released data folder